 In what way was VaporMort less than a ghost?
 What constitutes a ghost?

-The ghost of a person, as opposed to a poltergeist — which is not the revenant of anyone that was ever actually alive — is generally accepted to be the manifestation, or, as stated in HBP, the imprint, of the soul of the departed, retaining all of that individual’s evolved personality, and the self-identity, thoughts, and memories of that person in life, as well as his visual appearance at the time of death.
+The ghost of a person, as opposed to a poltergeist — which is not the revenant of anyone that was ever actually alive — is generally accepted to be the manifestation, or, as stated in HBP, the “imprint”, of the soul of the departed, retaining all of that individual’s evolved personality, and the self-identity, thoughts, and memories of that person in life, as well as his visual appearance at the time of death.

 The soul is generally regarded to be the seat of the emotions and of self-awareness.
-Those who have been subjected to the Dementor’s Kiss have no such awareness, no kind of feelings or judgement, and without such self-knowledge are unable to access their own memories.
+Those who have been subjected to the Dementor’s Kiss have no such awareness, no manner of feelings or judgement, and without such self-knowledge are unable to access their own memories.
 Nor do they exhibit any signs of individual character.

 Lord Voldemort would have been fully aware of this.
-He had almost certainly encountered dementors at some point before his first defeat, even if they had not been a part of his former army, and, indeed, he has gone out of his way to reinvent himself as a sort of dementor-surrogate.
+He had almost certainly encountered dementors at some point before his first defeat, even if they had not been a part of his former army, and, indeed, he had gone out of his way to reinvent himself as a sort of dementor-surrogate.

 We have also been given no indication whatsoever to lead us to suppose that Lord Voldemort places any value upon human emotions.
 From his own statements and those statements of his followers that we have been privy to, it appears that he ascribes to the belief that emotions are the handles that one uses to manipulate other people.
 One is best off without them, oneself.
-The wizard formerly known as Tom Riddle’s chief priority would, therefore, have been to insure that his consciousness and his memories would be preserved and would remain functional, whatever befell his physical body, And that whatever befell his physical body he would go on living, without taking any real consideration for the state of his soul.
+The wizard formerly known as Tom Riddle’s chief priority would, therefore, have been to insure that his consciousness and his knowledge would be preserved and would remain functional, whatever befell his physical body, And that whatever befell his physical body he would go on living, without taking any further consideration for the state of his soul.
 Indeed, it is now clear that he would happily mutilate it repeatedly to achieve this end, and did.

 His ability as a Parselmouth, however, is not likely to be a relevant issue here.
 Albus has already told us that however rare the ability to understand and communicate with snakes may be, great and good wizards have shared this ability with Riddle.
-I think it is safe to say that we can dismiss Riddle’s being a Parselmouth from any consideration of the creation of Horcruxes.
+I think it is safe to say that we can dismiss Riddle’s being a Parselmouth from any consideration regarding the creation of Horcruxes.

 So let’s follow this particular line of inquiry a bit further shall we?

-And, perhaps we need to remind ourselves that what out here in the Real World is usually symbolic, in the Potterverse is just as likely as not to turn out to be literal.
+Perhaps we need to remind ourselves that what out here in the Real World is usually symbolic, in the Potterverse is just as likely as not to turn out to be literal.
 Perhaps Horcruxes are not just a folkloric element, after all.

 So, what if the soul in that murdered body is not the Victim’s?
 Or, rather, what if the body in question contains not only the Victim’s soul?